ZephyrusT/RISCV-32BIT/README.md

 2. Size of Register :- 32 locations and 32 bits each
 3. Size of Data Memory :- 1024 locations and 32 bits each
 4. Supported list of instructons :-
+     (All base instructions except for FENCE, ECALL, EBREAK, CSSRRW)